 I don’t recommend products often, but I really love Klanghelm VUMT Deluxe as a VU Meter.
 It’s easy to use, the ballistics are correct and it includes a surprisingly useful dynamic EQ.
 (Of course the default setup is -18dbFS = 0VU)

 The most imporant take away here is that gain staging is preparing your signal for the next process to work optimally.
 Sometimes that optimal level is obvious or implicit, and sometimes it’s taste.
 Regardless of how obvious the necessary level is, it’s still necessary to be aware of it and potentially adjust it.

 If you have any questions, please let me know in the comments.

 This post took 5 hours to research, screenshot, draw, write and edit.
-If you appreciate the information presented then please donate!
+If you appreciate the information presented then please consider joining patreon or donating!